 Have you ever been ghosted by a person who means something to you?
 The feeling of being ignored is a painful one.
-When ignored, people feel inadequate and lose themselves in doubt, sadness, and a plummeting sense of self-worth.
+When ignored, people feel inadequate.
+They lose themselves in doubt, sadness, and a plummeting sense of self-worth.
 The act of ignoring is seldom discussed as a psychological weapon, though it is a mighty powerful one.
-It is powerful because it requires minimal action from the perpetrator and uses the mind of their victim to attack itself in Kamikaze fashion.
+It is powerful because it requires minimal action from its user, and uses the mind of their victim to attack itself in Kamikaze fashion.

 This article does not advocate for you to ignore every person who you have a disagreement with.
 The act of ignoring another individual should only be used when they fail to admit their wrongs, act to mend your relationship, and offer their opinions in a peaceful manner.
 Ignoring someone works bestwhen their own actions can be used against themselves, without you needing to do anything.
 You should always strive to work things out with those you argue with.
 Don’t allow there to be many loose ends and burnt bridges in life.
 With that being said, here’s why ignoring someone is powerful in winning when they just can’t seem to let go of pride.

 Have you ever seen a child become obsessed with pressing buttons and pulling levers of any kind?
 This childhood need stems from making an impact on the world around us.
 It is an intrinsic human need to make a mark on your environment and on those around you.
 When we ask questions and partake in conversation, we serve to influence people’s social behavior and shape it to better interact with us.
 We feel validated when people answer our questions, respond to our text messages, and reach out when we are down.
 The act of being acknowledged by others is akin to a child hearing a satisfying ‘ding’ when they press the next stop button on a bus.
 We feel like we belong in a world where we have the power to make our mark.
 We feel real, and we feel part of another person’s life.